23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Lone Cypress Tree on 17 mile drive in Monterey Bay near pebble beach golf club

-17 Mile Drive is a stunning coastal road with beaches, rocky headlands and supersized mansions, all owned by the Pebble Beach Corporation.
+17 Mile Drive is a gorgeous coastal road with beaches, rocky headlands and super-sized mansions, all owned by the Pebble Beach Corporation.
 Pebble Beach is a gated community and 17 Mile Drive is part of it, so you have to pay US$10.50 to drive on the road.

-Is it worth it?
-You might think that.
-Of course there is!
+You may be wondering, is it worth it?
+Of course it is!

-There are many roadside attractions to stop at to enjoy the scenery, sea life, golf courses and more.
+There are plenty of attractions to stop at along the road to enjoy the scenery, sea life, golf courses and more.

-The most famous attraction is the lone cypress tree, which stands alone on the edge of a cliff overlooking the Pacific Ocean.
+Its most famous tourist attraction is the Lone Cypress Tree, which stands alone on the edge of a cliff overlooking the Pacific Ocean.

 Distance from previous destination: 2 miles from Monterey Bay Aquarium

-Duration: 2-4 hours total, depending on your golf likes and dislikes
+Duration: 2-4 hours total depending on whether you like golf or not

-Tip: Near Pebble Beach, you'll find mansions you wouldn't normally see.
+Tip: Near Pebble Beach you can see luxurious mansions that you wouldn't normally get to see.

 10. Pebble Beach Golf Club